Home > Overview > External drivers of change | Long-term patterns of estuary and intertidal variation | Process studies | Integration and scaling up

 • 2B.1 - Continue Phenocam observations

-Activities: We maintain the “GCESapelo” and “GCEJuncus" Phenocams, both of which are in the National Phenocam network, and installed a temperature and water level logger at the GCEJuncus site.
+Activities: We maintain the “GCESapelo” and “GCEJuncus" Phenocams (Fig. 3), both of which are part of the National Phenocam network, and continue collection of ancillary biophysical data including whole plant biomass.

 • 2B.2 - Continue regular aerial photographs of the GCE domain

-Activities: High-resolution (0.15 cm) imagery of the Georgia coast was used with field data collected in 2022 to create a random forest classification of tidal marsh vegetation.
+Activities: Updated high-resolution (0.15 cm) imagery of the Georgia coast was collected in February 2024.

 • 2B.3 - Establish drone surveys of selected sites